tniser/weather_app/README.md

 Added:

 &#43; Search city helper box.
-Now you can insert few letters and it will shows you some variants &#43; City name now shows more exact region name
+Now you can insert few letters and it will shows you some variant<br>

-## Oldest updates
+&#43; City name now shows more exact region name

 Alpha v0.3.2 - Minor update